synapsecns/sanguine/packages/rfq-loadtest/README.md

-> :warning: **Warning**: This tool is not intended to be used for anything other than testing with inconsequentially small amounts of ETH on EOAs that were created for the sole & explicit purpose of testing.
+> :warning: **Warning**: This tool is not intended to be used for anything other than testing with inconsequentially small amounts of assets on EOAs that were created for the sole & explicit purpose of testing.

 # RFQ Load Test Configuration Guide

 This guide outlines the steps and requirements for setting up the RFQ load testing tool.
-The tool is designed to send many ETH bridges in rapid succession.
+The tool is designed to send large varieties/volumes of actual bridges.

 ## Wallet Configuration

 - **Create and Fund Wallets:** You are required to create and fund as many wallets as you wish to test with.
-This tool only supports native ETH bridges on chains that use ETH as the gas currency.

-- **Auto-Rebalance:** If you only initially fund ETH on one of the test chains, the tool will automatically rebalance the funds to the other chains before beginning the tests.
-It will also rebalance as needed while the tests are operating until none of the test chains have enough ETH to effectively rebalance to the others - at which point it will cease the process.
-The RFQ system is also used for these rebalance actions.
+They will need sufficient gas and whatever other tokens you wish to test.

 # Script Configuration